ajnebro/jMSA/docs/index.rst

 ==========================================================

 jMSA is a collaborative project of the students of the "Programación Avanzada in Bionformatics" subject (Health Engineering degree, University of Málaga).
-The project is focused to provide a number of scores for `multiple sequence alignment <https://en.wikipedia.org/wiki/Multiple_sequence_alignment>`_  (MSA).
+The project focuses on providing a set of scores for the `multiple sequence alignment <https://en.wikipedia.org/wiki/Multiple_sequence_alignment>`_  (MSA).

 .. toctree::
    :maxdepth: 2